Elderly Living: 7 Dangers of Seniors Living Alone at Home

 4. Accidental Medication Overdose

 Age can sometimes cause us to not be as sharp mentally as we once were.
 We may have trouble remembering simple things, like whether we took our pills already or not.
-This fact, in addition to the fact that as we age we also are much more likely to be on several medications, means that the risk of accidental overdose is very high for the elderly.
+This fact, in addition to the fact that as we age we also are much more likely to be on several medications, means that the risk of accidental overdose is a danger of seniors living alone.

 5. Failure to Detect Symptoms